 Our common stock is listed on The Nasdaq Capital Market under the symbol "MBOT."
-We do not intend to list the pre-funded warrants on any securities exchange or nationally recognized trading system.
+We do not intend to apply for listing of the common warrants or pre-funded warrants on any securities exchange or other nationally recognized trading system.
+There is no established public trading market for the common warrants or pre-funded warrants, and we do not expect a market to develop.
+Without an active trading market, the liquidity of the common warrants and pre-funded warrants will be limited.

-The number of shares of our common stock to be outstanding after this offering is based on 3,012,343 shares of common stock outstanding as of December 14, 2018, and excludes, as of December 14, 2018:

-- 422,478 shares of our common stock issuable upon the exercise of outstanding stock options, with exercise prices ranging from \$0 to \$19.35 and having a weighted-average exercise price of \$11.70 per share; - 211,239 shares of our common stock reserved for future grant under our 2017 Equity Incentive Plan; and - Approximately 7,531 shares of our common stock issuable upon the exercise of outstanding warrants, with exercise prices ranging from approximately \$40.00 to \$2,885 per share and having a weighted-average exercise price of \$1,697 per share.
+- (1) The number of shares of our common stock to be outstanding after this offering is based on 3,012,343 shares of common stock outstanding as of December 24, 2018, and excludes, as of December 24, 2018: - 422,478 shares of our common stock issuable upon the exercise of outstanding stock options, with exercise prices ranging from \$0 to \$19.35 and having a weighted-average exercise price of \$11.70 per share; - 211,239 shares of our common stock reserved for future grant under our 2017 Equity Incentive Plan; - Approximately 7,531 shares of our common stock issuable upon the exercise of outstanding warrants, with exercise prices ranging from approximately \$40.00 to \$2,885 per share and having a weighted-average exercise price of \$1,697 per share;